giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 relates to low-level infrastructure metrics such as in {{?RFC7666}}.
 However:

-- decisions for service deployment and selection also involve decisions that require an aggregated view for instance at the service level,
+- Decisions for service deployment and selection also involve decisions that require an aggregated view, for instance, at the service level.

-- deciding entities may only have partial access to the compute information and actually do not need to have all the details.
+- Deciding entities may only have partial access to the compute information and actually do not need to have all the details.

-A number of public tools and methods to test compute facility performances are made available by cloud service providers or service management businesses, see {{UPCLOUD}} and {{IR}} to name a few.
+A number of public tools and methods to test compute facility performances are made available by cloud service providers or service management businesses (e.g., see {{UPCLOUD}} and {{IR}}).
 However, for the proposed performance metrics, their definition and acquisition method may differ from one provider to the other, making it thus challenging to compare performances across different